microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContactThumbnailPhoto.md

 ```

 ## Description
-retrieves the thumbnail photo of a contact.
+Retrieves the thumbnail photo of a contact.

 ## Examples